In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

 Like xanthan gum, guar gum contains no net carbohydrates.
-Although it consists of 86% carbohydrates, it is exclusively dietary fiber (*).
+Although it comprises 86% carbohydrates, it is exclusively dietary fiber (*).

 Guar gum is made from the extract of the guar bean and serves as a substitute for xanthan gum in many recipes because it has similar functionality.

 However, when combined with hot water and acidic solutions, these properties aren’t as beneficial, so you’re better off choosing another option for soups and salad dressings.

 Because it is not fermented, guar gum has a significant advantage over xanthan gum.
 For this reason, it doesn’t require sugar-based substrates derived from soy, wheat, or corn.